HeapsOfRam/CourseProject_mr_anarchy/README.md

 Most of it ended up being taken from prior art, as mentioned [in the Sources section](#sources).
 Instead of providing an interface where a user provides a generic topic thread, and detecting controversy there, I instead ask the user for a search query (which I refer to as a "topic" later in this document), and the script then pulls down the most recent Tweets that match that query, to detect if the recent discussion seems controversial or not.

-Please see [the Documentation header in this README](#documentation) for details around setup, usage, and general goals and results of the project.
+Please see [the Documentation header in this README](#documentation) for details around setup, usage, and general goals and results of the project, including [the video for the final project submission under the Video header](#video).

 ## Documentation